minio/docs/source/operations/concepts/availability-and-resiliency.rst

       One pool has a degraded erasure set.
       While MinIO can no longer serve read/write operations to that erasure set, it can continue to serve operations on healthy erasure sets in that pool.

+   However, the lost data may still impact workloads which rely on the assumption of 100% data availability.
-   Since erasure sets are independent, you cannot restore data to a completely degraded erasure set using other erasure sets.
+   Furthermore, each erasure set is fully independent of the other such that you cannot restore data to a completely degraded erasure set using other erasure sets.
    You must use :ref:`Site <minio-site-replication-overview>` or :ref:`Bucket <minio-bucket-replication>` replication to create a :abbr:`BC/DR (Business Continuity / Disaster Recovery)`-ready remote deployment for restoring lost data.

 For multi-pool MinIO deployments, each pool requires at least one erasure set maintaining read/write quorum to continue performing operations.